civisanalytics/civis-python/docs/source/user_guide.rst

     mock_client = create_client_mock()

-    # Be sure to pass in `mock_client` so you don't actually hit the API
+    # Be sure to pass in `mock_client` so you don't actually have to process an API call
     actual_timestamps = add_timestamps_to_table(
         df,
         client=mock_client,